danielkermode/dual-boot-windows-linux/how-to-install.md

 11. To get internet on the new system, `pacman -S dialog wpa_supplicant iw` and run `wifi-menu`.
 Note that if internet is already running, you won't need to connect until reboot.

 12. Configure boot loader.
 I use `systemd-boot`.
-In case you're installing a new linux with an existing ESP, get name of ESP (eg. /dev/sda2) and `mount /dev/sda2 /mnt`.
+In case you're installing a new linux with an existing ESP, get name of ESP (eg. `/dev/sda2`) and `mount /dev/sda2 /mnt`.

-Note: /boot should contain "initramfs-linux-fallback.img  initramfs-linux.img  vmlinuz-linux" (and probably lts versions).
+Note: `/boot` should contain "initramfs-linux-fallback.img  initramfs-linux.img  vmlinuz-linux" (and probably "lts" versions).
-If this is the first linux, "bootctl install" will copy required .efi files to the esp, provided it is mounted at `/boot` (not `/mnt`!).
+If this is the first linux on a machine, `bootctl install` will copy required .efi files to the esp, provided it is mounted at `/boot` (not `/mnt`!).

 Note that I use `systemd-boot` with config options (linux, initrd and PARTUUID) for linux startup, but the .efi is used for systemd-boot itself by the ESP.

 Obtain PARTUUID for root partition with `blkid -s PARTUUID -o value /dev/sda9` and write a *.conf file in `/entries` of the ESP: